ygemici/osz/docs/compile.md

 --------------

 If you want to recompile `loader/boot.bin` and `loader/bootboot.bin`, you'll need [fasm](http://flatassembler.net).
-Unfortunately GAS is not good at mixing 16, 32 and 64 bit instuctions, which is necessary for BIOS booting.
-So I've added those images to the source.
-With those pre-built binaries you should be able to compile the source using GNU toolchain only.
+Unfortunately GAS is not good enough at mixing 16, 32 and 64 bit instuctions, which is necessary for BIOS booting.
+To keep my promise that you'll only need the GNU toolchain, I've added those pre-compiled binaries to the source.

 See what you've done!
 ---------------------